 Good news!
 Most air fryer parts are dishwasher safe, so cleaning the appliance is pretty easy.
 After each use, remove the basket, tray and pan, and wash them like you would any other pot or dish.
 When it comes to cleaning the outside of your air fryer, a simple soapy wipe-down will work.

 If your cooking project was a bit messier than usual or the machine has developed an odd odor, it’s time to deep-clean your air fryer.

 Our Test Kitchen pros get a lot of air fryer questions from readers.
 These are our top three:

 How does an air fryer work?

 An air fryer is basically a mini convection oven.
+(The cooking times are slightly different—read our guide to air fryer cooking times.)
 The food goes into a basket (similar to one you’d use in a deep fryer), but instead of hot oil, the food is blasted with hot air to create that crunchy texture we all crave.
 That’s where the convection oven comparison comes in, but here’s how air fryers vary from ovens.